6 Ways to Protect your Organization from a Data Breach

 Any policies and procedures put in place should communicate to employees what they should or should not do and will help instill a culture of information security at an organization.

 2. Implement Third-Party Risk Management Strategies

-Hackers can breach an organization’s system or device easily.
+Hackers can breach an organization’s systems or devices fairly easily if there are no additional security measures.
+Two security measures every organization should put in place are multi-factor authentication and encryption.
 Enforcing multi-factor authentication and encryption security best practices makes it harder for the hacker to retrieve access.
-Encrypting emails and documents and requiring more than one form of authentication on all devices, will provide greater protection during data transfer and from attempts of stealing credentials.
+Encrypting emails and documents and requiring more than one form of authentication on all devices, will provide greater data breach protection during data transfer and from attempts of stealing credentials.

 4. Conduct a Vulnerability and Gap Assessment

 The best way to minimize cyber risk is to know what areas of weakness lies in your organization.
 Conducting a vulnerability and Gap assessment allows you to see which areas need improvement to more data breach prevention to stop breaches from occurring in the future.
 Based on qualitative and quantitative cyber controls, the final assessment report will allow your executive and IT team to see where and how you can enhance your security posture to reduce and mitigate cyber risks.

 As mentioned above, human error is a leading cause in security incidents which can result from situations such as lost devices, and data leakage through insecure email practices or other systems.
 Organizations should instill a cyber security awareness program that educates its employees on cyber risks such as social engineering and phishing scams, utilizing personal devices for business use, connecting to public WiFi, reporting on security incidents, and more.

 Set up trainings once or twice a year to keep veteran and new employees up-to-date on best practices for keeping data, and ultimately the business, protected.